MrG4ming/MaintenanceMC/README.md

-# MaintenanceE - Minecraft Plugin
+# MaintenanceMC - Minecraft Plugin
 A Minecraft plugin to set your server into a maintenance mode.

 ## Commands